GenriqueBalmes/Habit-Impact/README.md

 When the program starts, a menu will appear with options to log habits, view summaries, set goals, and reset data.
 Follow the prompts to interact with the application.

-If you encounter any issues running the program, ensure your Java environment is properly configured in Visual Studio Code.
-For detailed guidance on setting up Java in Visual Studio Code, refer to the official documentation or reach out to your instructor for assistance.